top of page

 Hormonal imbalances

-If proteins and fats aren't digested well, the body will lack two of the main building blocks necessary to synthesize hormones, such as progesterone, estrogen, and testosterone, and neurotransmitters, such as serotonin, GABA, and dopamine, This leads to decreased energy, brain fog, and memory issues, increased inflammation, increased symptoms of depression and anxiety and increased symptoms of PMS, perimenopause, and menopause.
-Chronic stress, poor sleep, and poor nutrition or blood sugar dysregulation can also cause hormonal imbalances.
+If proteins and fats aren't digested well, the body will lack two of the main building blocks necessary to synthesize hormones (such as progesterone, estrogen, and testosterone) and neurotransmitters (such as serotonin, GABA, and dopamine).
+This leads to symptoms such as decreased energy, brain fog, memory issues, increased inflammation, increased symptoms of depression and anxiety, and increased symptoms of PMS, perimenopause, and menopause.
+Chronic stress, poor sleep, poor nutrition, and blood sugar dysregulation can also cause hormonal imbalances.

 Pathogenic micro-organisms